Brain injury: Physiological effects

 Physiological complications of a brain injury, caused by damage to the neurons, nerve tracts or sections of the brain, can occur immediately or at varying times after the injury.
 The immediate response can take many forms.
 Initially, there may be symptoms such as swelling, pain, bruising, or loss of consciousness.
 Headaches, dizziness and fatigue, which can develop as time progresses, may become permanent or persist for a long time.

 Brain damage predisposes patients to seizures, Parkinson's disease, dementia and hormone-secreting gland disorders; monitoring is essential for detecting the development of these diseases and treating them promptly.

 Diffuse brain injuries, brain injuries that result in intracranial hypertension and brain injuries affecting parts of the brain responsible for consciousness may induce a coma, a prolonged period of deep unconsciousness.
-Severe brain injuries may cause a persistent vegetative state in which a patient displays wakefulness without any awareness of his or her surroundings.
+Severe brain injuries may cause a persistent vegetative state in which a patient displays wakefulness without any awareness of their surroundings.

 Brain death occurs when all activity of the brain is deemed to have irreversibly ceased.
 The prerequisite for considering brain death is the presence of an injury, bodily status (e.g. hyperpyrexia) or disease that has severely damaged the entire brain.
 After this has been confirmed, the criteria for ascertaining brain death are an absence of brain activity 24 hours after a patient has been resuscitated, an absence of brainstem reflexes (including the pupillary response and gag reflex) and an absence of spontaneous breathing when the lungs are filled with carbon dioxide.